roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

+===

- ****** The Accidental Nudist Cabin ****** byTx_Tall_Tales© On my turn, it was easy enough.
+On my turn, it was easy enough.
 "I'm glad that if we're going to have to make the best of a bad situation, it's with you guys."
 It was true enough.
 Not only did I get along well with both Jack and Dan, Dan in particular, I was always happy to be around their sexy wives.

  Robin took the bottle eagerly without doing the salt.
 "I'm glad that I found out about this stuff.
 I swear I'm never drinking Jose Cuervo again."
 She took her time sipping at the bottle, before deciding to relinquish it.